 Chronic Pain, Winter Blues, and Ways to Overcome Both

 Living with chronic pain can elevate feelings of depression.
 Similarly, people who live with depression also experience chronic pain.
-The winter season often results in an increase in depression, typically knowns as seasonal affective disorder, and those living with pain often experience increased winter blues.
+The winter season often results in an increase in depression, typically knowns as a seasonal affective disorder, and those living with pain often experience increased winter blues.
 Consequently, the link between pain and depression is strong.

 How does chronic pain impact your mood?